Workplace investigations should be fair, thorough and confidential

 Any complaint of discrimination, sexual harassment, bullying or victimisation should be treated extremely seriously, and trigger an immediate formal workplace investigation.

-In addition, any alleged serious misconduct that could result in the termination of an employee should also trigger a workplace investigation.
+In addition, any alleged serious misconduct that could result in the termination of an employee should also also trigger a workplace investigation.

 What is serious misconduct?